gt-oiran/power-consumption-module/README.md

 sudo ldconfig
 ```
 ## Instalation
-In this section, we provide a instalation tutorial of the required softwares.
+This section provides a step-by-step guide to installing all the necessary software components required to set up the environment.
 ### srsRAN Project
-First, the user needs to clone srsRAN Project from source:
+First, the user needs to clone srsRAN Project from source on both server-1 and server-2:
 ```bash
 git clone https://github.com/srsran/srsRAN_Project.git
 cd srsRAN_Project